Galaxies99/oh-my-papers/README.md

 In this work, we also create a large dataset recording citation information from papers of computer vision field in recent years.
 The dataset is ~10x larger than the biggest dataset from the previous works.

+Besides paper recommendation, our search engine can also be regarded as a citation recommendation system.
+It can also perform auto-citation.
+We also provide related paper recommendation service based on our VGAE model.

-We also implement a simple front-end website, which has three functions: context searching, auto-citation and related paper recommendation.
+We implement a simple front-end website, which has three functions: context searching, auto-citation and related paper recommendation.
 See the details from the demo repository [oh-my-papers-website](https://github.com/zhao-hr/oh-my-papers-website) for details.

 ## Requirements